https://carethatfitsyou.org/wp-content/uploads/2018/06/hero-health-topics-e1767043868498.jpg

 - Prescription insurance card (if separate from medical insurance card)

-- List of medications you currently take (both prescribed and over-the-counter)
+- List of medications you take (both prescribed and over-the-counter)

 - List of medication allergies